reverbc/checkin/README.md

 3. Modify location definition and desired action and save it to `conf/location.YOUR_LOCATION_NAME.conf`
 4. Make checkin.py as an executable script: `chmod +x /PATH/TO/PROJECT/checkin/checkin.py`
 5. Modify `CONF_PATH` variable in `lib/ciconf.py`
-6. Put `com.reverb.checkin.plist` into `~/Library/LaunchAgents/` and point the `ProgramArguments` variable in plist to your checkin executable path
+6. Put `com.reverbhorn.checkin.plist` into `~/Library/LaunchAgents/` and point the `ProgramArguments` variable in plist to your checkin executable path
 7. Done!

 Application Configuration (application.conf)